Coruscant: Episode III: Revenge of the Sith

 In Episode III: Revenge of the Sith, Coruscant is featured in a space battle (known as the Battle of Coruscant) during the opening scene.
 Separatist cyborg, General Grievous kidnaps Chancellor Palpatine and uses the Separatist fleet to help assault the capital and cover his escape.

 The planet's cityscape is then prominently featured throughout much of the movie with Chancellor Palpatine's office as well as the Senate building being the primary two settings on Coruscant.
 A theatre in 500 Republica is where Anakin Skywalker and Palpatine watch a ballet; during the show, Palpatine encourages Skywalker to ally with the Dark Side by telling him of the supposed Sith ability of resuscitation.

 Map of the Star Wars galaxy; Coruscant's XYZ coordinates are designated 0,0,0 and the grid coordinates are L-9.

 After a failed attempt by the Jedi to arrest Palpatine when he divulges his true identity as Darth Sidious to Skywalker, Palpatine appoints himself Emperor of the first Galactic Empire in the Republic Senate Building on Coruscant.

 Star Wars: The Clone Wars (2003 and 2008 TV series)

 Coruscant features prominently in both the 2003 traditionally-animated Clone Wars series and the 2008 animated The Clone Wars series, as the headquarters of the Jedi Temple and the Senate.

 Rogue One: A Star Wars Story

 In Rogue One, Jyn Erso has a flashback of her young self on Coruscant.

 Obi-Wan Kenobi

 In Obi-Wan Kenobi, Coruscant makes its first extensive live-action appearance in the Star Wars saga since the prequel trilogy.
 Coruscant is prominent in a montage of footage from the Star Wars prequel films, and the Jedi Temple of Coruscant is the setting of several scenes.

 Andor

-Coruscant is a prominent setting in the Andor series.
-The Majority of Mon Mothma, Dedra, and Syril's scenes take place on Coruscant.
+Coruscant is a prominent setting in Andor.
+The majority of Mon Mothma, Dedra Meero, and Syril Karn's scenes take place on Coruscant.
+It is also the location of Luthen Rael's antiques shop, where he publicly poses as its proprietor while also secretly operating as the Axis network's spymaster to unite the scattered and conflicting insurgent groups across the galaxy into the Rebel Alliance.